rit-git/opinedb_public/README.md

+# OpineDB

-# OpineDB: a subjective database engine for querying subjective data
+OpineDB is a subjective database engine for extracting, aggregating, and querying subjective data.
+See [our paper](https://arxiv.org/abs/1902.09661) for more details.

 ## Install required packages